uwsbel/low-fidelity-dynamic-models/wheeled_vehicle_models/11dof-gpu/README.md

 - `CUDA_USE_STATIC_CUDA_RUNTIME` - Boolean for whether CUDA runtime is statically linked.
 Leave as is.
 Default: `ON`
 - `CUDA_rt_LIBRARY` - Path to CUDA runtime library.
 Should be automatically filled in.
 Default: `path_to_runtime_library_on_your_machine`

  Once the options are set, hit `c` to configure and `g` to generate.
-This will then populate your `build` directory with the necessary `makefile` with which you can build the 11dof-gpu model along with its demos by running
+This will then populate your `build` directory with the necessary `makefile` with which you can build the 11 DOF GPU model along with its demos by running
 ```bash
 make -j4
 ```
-We recommend to not run `make install` to ensure path consistencies for the demos (as they call upon certain data files relative to the build directory
+We recommend to not run `make install` to ensure path consistencies for the demos (as they call upon certain data files relative to the build directory).